intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 # 6.2 Run Baichuan 2 (7B) on Intel GPUs

-You can use IPEX-LLM to load any Hugging Face *transformers* model for acceleration on Intel GPUs.
-With IPEX-LLM, PyTorch models (in FP16/BF16/FP32) hosted on Hugging Face can be loaded and optimized automatically on Intel GPUs with low-bit quantization (supported precisions include  INT4/NF4/INT5/FP8/INT8).
+You can use IPEX-LLM to load any ModelScope model for acceleration on Intel GPUs.
+With IPEX-LLM, PyTorch models (in FP16/BF16/FP32) hosted on ModelScope can be loaded and optimized automatically on Intel GPUs with low-bit quantization (supported precisions include INT4/NF4/INT5/FP8/INT8).

 In this tutorial, you will learn how to run LLMs on Intel GPUs with IPEX-LLM optimizations, and based on that build a stream chatbot.
 A popular open-source LLM [baichuan-inc/Baichuan2-7B-Chat](https://www.modelscope.cn/models/baichuan-inc/Baichuan2-7B-Chat) is used as an example.

 ## 6.2.1 Load Model in Low Precision

-One common use case is to load a Hugging Face *transformers* model in low precision, i.e. conduct **implicit** quantization while loading.
+One common use case is to load a ModelScope model in low precision, i.e. conduct **implicit** quantization while loading.

 For Baichuan 2 (7B), you could simply import `ipex_llm.transformers.AutoModelForCausalLM` instead of `transformers.AutoModelForCausalLM`, and specify `load_in_4bit=True` or `load_in_low_bit` parameter accordingly in the `from_pretrained` function.